Glossary

 highly parallelizable computation model.
 2. A computational pipeline

-management algorithms that can evict items from the queue based on dwell
+queue-management algorithms that can evict items from a queue based on dwell

 time or other criteria where each stage is a thread pool.
 3. The only